 I often feel like some sort of Nancy Drew/John Luther hybrid when I’m interviewing a client or being briefed by a colleague for a project.
 Sometimes I joke that they might feel like they’re being interrogated, minus the bright light.

-I ask open-ended sales questions that might trigger an idea, I want to be sure I don’t miss a single detail, I’m taking copious amounts of notes, and I’m hoping the longer we talk, the clearer the ‘motive’ will become.
+I ask questions that might trigger an idea, I want to be sure I don’t miss a single detail, I’m taking copious amounts of notes, and I’m hoping the longer we talk, the clearer the ‘motive’ will become.

 Listening carefully can reveal the key to unlocking the mammoth door that stands between your client’s challenge and your brilliant solution, or the barrier that’s holding a sales lead back from signing on the dotted line.

 I read an Utne Reader article in university that transformed the way I interact with people. (believe it or not, this was pre-internet, so I can’t link to the article).
 It was about the power of listening and the art of conversation.
 One of the claims it made is that if you treat people like you find them interesting, they’ll become more interesting.

 The idea is that people feel good when they think you find them smart, or funny or interesting, and most people like talking about themselves.
 So the more you ask them questions about themselves or a topic they find interesting, the more they’re going to try be engaging.

 Since that time, I have tried to employ this in both my business and personal interactions.
 It’s not about being fake and pretending you like someone or find them interesting when you don’t.
 It’s about believing that most people have something to say, you just need to give them an opportunity to say it.

 And what they end up saying may be hilarious, fascinating, educational, inspiring, or maybe even offensive.
 But you’ll never know until you listen.